 It is unclear to those in the medical community and researchers exactly why migraines occur.
 However, a connection has been seen between migraines and a misalignment in the upper bones of the neck – the C1 and C2 vertebrae.
 A misalignment here creates a problem with the flow of cerebrospinal fluid and blood flow to and from the brain.
 In turn, the brain is not getting the nutrients and oxygen in needs to function at its optimum.
-This can lead to a migraine.
+This can lead to a head pain.

 It is important to avoid any triggers that will bring about a migraine.
 Some common triggers include: